hrishimehta/RestClient/README.md

 - Request 2 does not encounter a failure during Attempt 3.
 - The failure count for Request 2 does not increment.

-- Since the cumulative failure count across both parallel requests (Request 1 and Request 2) reaches the `FailureThreshold` of 5, the circuit opens.
+- Since the cumulative failure count across both parallel requests (Request 1 and Request 2) reaches the `FailureThreshold`, the circuit opens.

 - **Circuit Status**: Open
 - Subsequent attempts during the `BreakDurationSeconds` will fail fast without attempting to execute the actual operation.